 Experiential Learning, or "EL", allows students to apply knowledge directly to experience outside of the academic setting; EL empowers students to learn by doing.
-At Illinois Tech, students may pursue various types of EL including: internships, co-ops, research opportunities, and much more!
+At Illinois Tech, students may pursue various types of EL including: internships, research opportunities, and much more!

 Important facts about internships:

 - Internships can be part-time or full-time - Students must enroll in academic courses each semester in the fall and spring to maintain full time status and make progress towards their degrees, even if they are doing full-time experiences.